 This means we grow up learning, consciously or unconsciously, how our social system views mental illness.
 When we become ill ourselves, all of that baggage from our early socialization hits us like a Mack truck.
 It doesn’t suddenly go away just because we happen to develop the illness.
 The symptoms themselves may feel heavy, but we also have to carry around the weight of being a person with a mental illness.

-In grad school, I learned about social constructionism, a sociological theory that essentially says that reality as we experience it is shaped by social systems.
+In grad school, I learned about social constructionism, a sociological theory that essentially says that reality, as we experience it, is shaped by social systems.
 This means that our subjective experiences and the meanings we ascribe to those experiences are inextricably linked to our social worlds.
 This theory has been applied to mental illness to suggest that it’s impossible to separate the biological, objectively “real” effects of the illness from what our social environment has taught us about what it means to have that illness.

 This made a lot of sense to me.
-Even though I’ve been significantly affected by the biologically-derived effects of illness, there is so much more to the illness experience than that.
+Even though I’ve been significantly affected by the biologically-based effects of illness, there is so much more to the illness experience than that.
 There are the effects of dealing with people who don’t “get” what mental illness.
 There are the significant effects of stigma, which are profoundly social in nature.
-If I could have experienced depression in a milieu in which mental illness was considered valid, I might be in a very different place in life than I am today.>
+If I could have experienced depression in a milieu in which mental illness was considered valid, I might be in a very different place in life than I am today.

 Meanings and mental illness